About The 8th Amendment And Bail

 So if you were arrested and given $50,000 bail, wouldn’t you want to get that entire sum of money back?

-An alternative to paying the full bail amount is to pay for a bail bond, which you can apply for by calling Los Angeles Bail Bond Store Service at 800-793-2245.
+An alternative to paying the full bail amount is to pay for a bail bond, which you can apply for by calling Los Angeles Bail Bonds at 800-793-2245.
 To secure a bail bond, you pay the low premium to Los Angeles over a period of time.
 This premium is not refundable, but does save you from having to pay 90% of the bail in one big payment.